Xilinx/VMC_Help/UTIL/Xilinx_Clock_Enable_Probe_Block/README.md

 # Clock Enable Probe

-The Xilinx Clock Enable (CE) Probe provides a mechanism for extracting derived clock enable signals from Xilinx signals in Model Composer models.
+The Clock Enable (CE) Probe provides a mechanism for extracting derived clock enable signals from Xilinx signals in Model Composer models.

 ![](./Images/block.png)

+## Description
 The probe accepts any Xilinx signal type as input, and produces a Bool output signal.
 The Bool output can be used at any point in the design where Bools are acceptable.
 The probe output is a cyclical pulse that